-Word had gotten to Naomi that the famine was over in Bethlehem.
-As the three of them head off towards Israel, Naomi tells her daughters-in-law to go on home to their parents houses.
-This was so that they would be able to marry again.
+- 1:7 Wherefore she went forth out of the place where she was, and her two daughters in law with her; and they went on the way to return unto the land of Judah.
+As the three of them head off towards Israel, Naomi tells her daughters-in-law to go on home to their mother's house.
+This was so that they would be able to marry again. - 1:8 And Naomi said unto her two daughters in law, Go, return each to her mother's house: the Lord deal kindly with you, as ye have dealt with the dead, and with me.
+But Naomi knew they had no chance of marrying any more of her sons because she didn't have any more!
+In the tragic lives of these three women (Naomi, Orpah, and Ruth) Naomi tells them, "Go, return each to your mother's house..."
 But they obviously both loved her.
-They wept and said, "No, we want to go to Israel with you."
 According to the law of God, the women would have to marry a brother of their husbands.
 "When brothers live together and one of them dies and has no son, the wife of the deceased shall not be {married} outside {the family} to a strange man.
 Her husband's brother shall go in to her and take her to himself as wife and perform the duty of a husband's brother to her" Deut.
 25:5.
-Naomi could have stayed in Moab all of her life wishing things were different, but she did something to receive what God had to give her.
-Many hear of the good things God is doing in the lives of others, and only wish they could have some of it - instead of actually setting out to receive it as Naomi did!